kipoi/examples/README.md

 # kipoi/examples

 This repository contains different use-cases higlighting Kipoi.
 Accompanying presentation can be found [here](https://docs.google.com/presentation/d/1v92enk7UOVA4VpazYQ3Y3ZxyRJ5IKNqGJmJJOF_TQsE/edit#slide=id.g450d261db4_0_0).
 Check out the readme in each sub-folder for more information.
-Please follow the steps bellow to setup your environemnt:
+Please follow the steps bellow to setup your environment:

 ## Setup